ae-bii/mnk-game-ai/README.md

 # *m,n,k*-game AI

 This project is an implementation of an *m,n,k* game in Python.
 The game is played on an *m*×*n* board with two players.
-The players take turns to place their symbol on the board, and the goal is to be the first to get K of their symbols in a row, either horizontally, vertically, or diagonally.
+The players take turns to place their symbol on the board, and the goal is to be the first to get *k* of their symbols in a row, either horizontally, vertically, or diagonally.

 ## Features